luau-lang/luau/rfcs/libraries.md

-# Libraries
+# Require by String

 ## Summary

-We need a way to group together related code into libraries and provide easy ways to require them.
+We need to add intuitive alias functionality and fix existing issues with `require` statements to facilitate the grouping together of related Luau files into libraries and allow for future package managers to be developed and integrated easily.

 ## Motivation